nies-material-cycles/merchant/README.md

 # Merchant
 Scrapes data from the Comtrade API gently, avoids hitting the 2.5 million row per request limit

+## Methods
+ `pull_comtrade_records`
+ Pulls Comtrade records for a single year by country from the Comtrade API.

+`join_comtrade_records`
+ Joins each country's records into a single file for a single year.

+ `batch_processor`
+ Pulls and joins records for all years in a specified timeseries, i.e. in the config file `timeseries=[2020, 2021]`.

 ## Setup
 ### Config
 Define a `config.json` file in `/config/` directory.